avastmick/google-generative-ai-rs/CONTRIBUTING.md

 # Contributing to cosmonaut-code

-Whether you want to report a bug, suggest a new feature, or contribute code, we appreciate your input.
+Whether you want to report a bug, suggest a new feature, or contribute code, I appreciate your input.

 Before you start contributing, please take a moment to review the following guidelines.

 ## Code of Conduct

-We expect all contributors to abide by our [Code of Conduct](CODE_OF_CONDUCT.md) in all project-related interactions.
+I expect all contributors to abide by the [Code of Conduct](CODE_OF_CONDUCT.md) in all project-related interactions.

 ## Reporting Bugs